Four gym myths that insist on not disappearing

 To gain muscle you must eat A LOT ...

-To gain muscle mass you must eat more calories than you expend.
+To gain muscle mass you must eat more calories than the ones you spend.

 This does not mean that you should turn your food into a banquet seven times a day.